hackbinghamton/hackbinghamton.github.io/README.md

 3. **Bundler** - Ruby's package manager.
 Comes preinstalled with Ruby as `bundle`.

-4. **Jekyll** - Run the command `bundle install` in the project directory to download and install Jekyll. (~~Try using `sudo bundle install` if you run into problems.~~ <-- do NOT do this!!! you will litter your system with files, if it even lets you)
+4. **Jekyll** - Run the command `bundle install` in the project directory to download and install Jekyll.
+(Do not run this command as root, even if you have permissions issues)

 You can start the Jekyll server with `bundle exec jekyll serve --watch`.
 See the [Jekyll documentation ](http://jekyllrb.com/docs/home/) for more information.